AY2425S2-CS2113-F13-2/tp/docs/DeveloperGuide.md

 - `update(double score)` - adds the latest's session score to the list and saves it to the `progress.txt` file.
 Removes the oldest entry if maximum number of stored sessions (10) is exceeded.
 Also increments a `sessionCounter`.
-- `show()` - displays the most recent 10 attempts in a text-based vertical bar graph.
+- `show()` - displays the most recent 10 attempts from normal mode only in a text-based vertical bar graph.

 Given below is an example usage scenario and how Progress Report behaves at each step.